-Yes, UNE public health students are afforded the opportunity to become involved in our global health initiatives, such as the Ghana Health Partnership and Immersion Program.
-If you have additional questions, please call 1–866-295‑3104 to speak to an enrollment counselor.
+Yes, UNE public health students are afforded the opportunity to become involved in our global health initiative, such as The Ghana Cross Cultural Health Immersion.
+If you have additional questions, please text or call (855) 325-0895 or email firstname.lastname@example.org to speak to an enrollment counselor.

-Yes, University of New England is accredited by the New England Association of Schools and Colleges.
-To learn more, please see www.une.edu/neasc/.
+Yes, the University of New England is accredited by the New England Commission on Higher Education (NECHE).
+To learn more, please see www.une.edu/accreditation/.

-This program uses the Blackboard Learning Management System.
+This program uses the Brightspace D2L Learning Management System.